imagej/imagej.github.io/pages/Introduction_into_Macro_Programming.md

 # The recorder

-Typically, macros are not written from scratch, but recorded using the Macro Recorder: Just click on  and perform some actions.
+Typically, macros are not written from scratch, but recorded using the Macro Recorder: Just click on {% include bc content="Plugins | Macros |
+Record..." %} and perform some actions.
 These actions will be recorded in the recorder window, and you can hit the *Create* button to open the recorded instructions in an editor:

 ![Macro\_recorder.png](Macro_recorder.png "Macro_recorder.png")